runarorama/runarorama.github.com/source/_posts/2015-02-08-a-better-reading-list-with-mathematica.markdown

 I can fix this by lowering the confidence level.
 Because honestly, I don't need a high confidence in the ranking.
 I'd rather err on the side of picking up a deservedly obscure book than to miss out on a rare gem.
 Experimenting with this a bit, I find that a confidence around 80% raises the obscure books enough to give me an interesting mix.
 For example, a 5*5 book gets a 75% rank, while the Harry Potter one stays at 62%.

-I'm going to call that, the lower bound of the 80% Wilson confidence interval, the Rúnar Rank of a given book:
+I'm going to call that the _Rúnar rank_ of a given book.
+The Rúnar rank is defined as the lower bound of the _1-1/q_ Wilson confidence interval for scoring in the _q_th _q_-quantile.
+In the special case of Goodreads ratings, it's the 80% Wilson confidence interval for a 5-star rating.

 {% codeblock lang:mathematica %}
 RunarRank[id_] := With[{ratings = Ratings[id]},
   Wilson[ratings["5"], ratings["total"], .8]]]
 {% endcodeblock %}

-Unfortunately, there's no way to get the rank of all the books in my reading list in one fell swoop.
-I'll have to get the reading list first, then call `RunarRank` for each book's `id`.
+Unfortunately, there's no way to get the rank of all the books in my reading list in one call to the Goodreads API.
+And when I asked them about it they basically said "you can't do that", so I'm assuming that feature will not be added any time soon.
+So I'll have to get the reading list first, then call `RunarRank` for each book's `id`.
 In Goodreads, books are managed by "shelves", and the API allows getting the contents of a given shelf, 200 books at a time:

 {% codeblock lang:mathematica %}
 GetShelf[user_, shelf_] :=